Free Download • No Obligation

 Need Professional Support?

-If your checklist reveals issues — or if you’d rather have a qualified inspector carry out a full survey — we can help.
-DE Fire Compliance provides FDIS-qualified fire door inspections and compartmentation surveys across Buckinghamshire, Berkshire, Oxfordshire, and London.
+If your checklist reveals issues — or if you’d rather have a qualified inspector carry out a full survey — we’re happy to talk through your fire door compliance requirements.
+No obligation, no pressure.